renweizhukov/LearningOpenCV/README.md

 ## 10. BowSvmClassifier

 This executable implements a simple object classifier with Bag-of-Word (BOW) and 1-vs-all SVM using OpenCV as introduced in http://www.morethantechnical.com/2011/08/25/a-simple-object-classifier-with-bag-of-words-using-opencv-2-3-w-code/.
-Note that it depends on a newer version 3.2.0 of OpenCV, and it is compiled and tested on Ubuntu 16.04LTS.
+After the SVM classification, it selects two class candidates with the best SVM scores and does the FLANN-based knnMatch of the SURF descriptors.
+If the maximum percentage of the good matches exceeds a certain threshold, then evaluate the class as the one with the maximum percentage; otherwise evaluate the class as "unknown".

 To display the information about the available commands and options, please run the help command.